shradhapewekar/COVID-19-in-India/README.md

 # COVID-19-in-India
-Data analysis of COVID-19 cases in India
+Dateset sourced from Kaggle :Data analysis of COVID-19 cases in India